aaayd/Semi-Advanced-Discord-Bot/README.md

-# Discord-Bot
+# Zenyx-Bot
-An easy to setup Discord bot with a database made with Python
+An easy to setup Discord bot utilising a MongoDB database made in Python

 # Features
 - MongoDB Backend